betshsu/shiny-app/README.md

 This is just a reference for the raw R files for the Shiny app which predicts Titanic survival.
 Please see https://betshsu.shinyapps.io/shiny-app for the app.
+The instructions for how to run the app are embedded in the app itself.